 Mark Vogelzang was named CEO and President of Maine Public in January 2012.
 He leads a staff of 100 employees at four locations, and reports to a statewide Board of Directors with an annual operating budget of $13 million.
-The independent, non-profit organization has over 48,000 annual individual contributors, hundreds of business supporters, as well as annual appropriation from the State of Maine and the Corporation for Public Broadcasting.
+The independent, non-profit organization has over 50,000 annual individual contributors, hundreds of business supporters, as well as annual appropriation from the State of Maine and the Corporation for Public Broadcasting.
 Maine Public operates five TV stations and twelve radio stations, including the Maine Public Classical channel with seven FM stations, and a PBSKids free over the air 24/7 television channel.

 Vogelzang's strategic initiatives in Maine have included: a $30 million fundraising campaign for expansion of journalism, digital, and cultural content; launching a first-time television channel covering the State legislature; building a separate classical music channel on radio and online; and a change in the bylaws to include new and additional community trustees.

 He is an experienced leader in public broadcasting.
 As president of Vermont Public Radio for 16 years, from 1993 to 2009, he helped the organization complete a $10 million endowment campaign and created two regional radio networks — one that carries news and information and another devoted to classical music.
 He was elected to NPR's Board of Directors for seven years, and served as the Executive Director of the NPR Foundation in 2009, overseeing the foundation's entire fundraising operation.

 He was the station manager at WBFO-FM, Buffalo's NPR member station, where he helped facilitate the acquisition in 2011 between WNED public television and the University at Buffalo in western New York.